For the second time in three years, Indonesian pickers are alleged to have been charged illegal fees by a third party to come and work on UK farms

 The Guardian also raised the fact that the three workers, plus two others, were sent home after five to six weeks for not picking fast enough.
 Once the cost of coming to Britain – as well as living costs – are taken into account, several said they were left with significant debts.

-Delif Subeki of PT Mardel told FPJ that his recruitment agency was introduced to Forkom by the Indonesian Ministry of Manpower and made a commitment to “give priority” to the forum’s members.
+Delif Subeki of PT Mardel told FPJ that his recruitment agency was introduced to Forkom by the Indonesian Ministry of Manpower and made a commitment to “give priority” to the forum’s members who had previously done seasonal work in the UK and wanted to return for another year.

 However, he stressed that PT Mardel had an exclusive agreement with Agri-HR and had committed not to use any third parties in the recruitment process.